-We follow operational best practise and monitor and measure our progress to ensure we take the best possible care of our environment
+We follow operational best practice and monitor and measure our progress to ensure we take the best possible care of our environment.

 To manage the risks associated with our sea farm activities, we continue to develop and implement a range of management plans across our farming operations.
 These plans are established in consultation with local council, independent science providers and often local iwi.
 The plans cover a wide range of topics such as wildlife interactions, oil spills and biosecurity.

 We have management controls and plans in place to guide appropriate interaction with marine wildlife, with our main focus being seals, bird life, and other marine mammals such as dolphins and sharks.

 The New Zealand fur seal is a persistent visitor to our farms, attracted to the source of food.
 Predator nets are in place, and our farm teams take daily action to ensure the safety of the seals and our salmon.